Summer in the Rockies 2015

 The first week of field work will include geologic investigations of the Badlands and Black Hills of South Dakota, and Devil’s Tower and the Bighorn Mountains of Wyoming.

-The second week of field work will be based out of a field station in the Absaroka Mountains (central Rocky Mountains of Wyoming) followed by work in the Wind River Canyon (Owl Creek Mountains), before returning to campus.
+The second week of field work will be based out of a station in the Absaroka Mountains (central Rocky Mountains of Wyoming) followed by work in the Wind River Canyon (Owl Creek Mountains), before returning to campus.
 Additional post-trip study ends on Aug.
 17.

 GEOL105 carries I and PN course suffixes, thus partially fulfilling the general education graduation requirements.